siddjai/siddjai.github.io/index.md

 ___

-TCS Enthusiast
+Research Interests
 ------
-**T**heoretical **C**omputer **S**cience has an amazingly rich literature for me to dive into and intriguing problems for me to solve.
+Theoretical Computer Science has an amazingly rich literature for me to dive into and intriguing problems for me to solve.
 I admire TCS because it extends the rigor of Mathematics to computing, which has been a fascination of mine for a long time.
 Fields of TCS are worth exploring for their own right, like any Math field.
 Asking fundamental and then incremental questions and finding satisfying answers is a great joy, and one that is amplified in TCS.

 I see myself eventually working as a researcher in Theoretical Computer Science / Discrete Mathematics.